September 1, 2020 to February 28, 2021

 Csekö was born in Colorado and grew up in Rio de Janeiro, Brazil.
 She is currently a visiting artist at Emerson College for the Summer of 2020 and has a public mural on view, commissioned by the Boston Downtown BID, and created in partnership with the Boston Literary District.
 In 2018 Csekö was invited to the Assets for Artists MassMoCA residency program where she further investigated her multi-disciplinary practice as a sculptor, painter, and performer.
 In 2010, she moved to Boston, Massachusetts to pursue an MFA at the School of the Museum of Fine Arts and Tufts University

 Her most recent work gravitates around social experiments grounded on a paradigm shift from competitive to collaborative mindset in social actions and interactions.
 Csekö is the recipient of a 2016 Walter Feldman Fellowship, awarded by the Arts and Business Council of Greater Boston.
-She divides her time between being a Practicing Artist and an Art Administrator.
+She divides her time between being a Practicing Artist and an Art Administrator, and is currently working as an Adjunct at Montserrat College of Art.

 Having grown up in Brazil, my work is deeply influenced by the colorful Brazilian culture and landscapes, in the same measure that it is marked by the country’s violent and convoluted history, and the recent spiraling degradation of its environment, natural resources, democracy and politics.
 Since my BFA I have learned to select the media for each of my pieces to best establish a dialog with the space/audience I am addressing.
 I strive to engage viewers ranging from art enthusiasts to those who have never been exposed to contemporary art.